 \end{table*}

-\subsubsection{Wear OS Smartwatch}
+\subsubsection{Wear OS Smartwatches}

 The results showed that the heart rate could be input to the smartwatch within an error of less than $3$ bpm.
-In both wearOS smartwatch results, the average error was smaller for Displays A, B, C, and D, in that order.
-This suggests that differences in performance, such as display brightness and refresh rate, may affect the generated heart rate.\par

-Even when the target heart rate was set to 40--55 and 105--200, the heart rate could be input to the smartwatch with a small error.
+For both Wear OS smartwatches, the average error was progressively smaller for displays A, B, C, and D, in that order.
+This suggests that differences in performance, such as the display brightness and refresh rate, may affect the generated heart rate.
+As seen in \tabref{result_expansion}, even when the target heart rate was set to 40--55 or 105--200 bpm, the heart rate could be input to the smartwatch within a small error.

-\subsubsection{WatchOS Smartwatch}
+\subsubsection{watchOS Smartwatches}

-The results showed that using Display C enabled the heart rate to be input to the Apple Watch within an error of $-1.1$ to $0.1$ bpm.
-On the other hand, when using Display A or B, it was not possible to obtain the correct heart rate under some conditions.
-The correct heart rate was not obtained even once, when the target heart rate was set to 60 with the combination of Apple Watch Series 5 and Display A.\par
+The results showed that display C enabled the heart rate to be input to the Apple Watches within an error of $-1.1$ to $0.1$ bpm.
+On the other hand, with displays A and B, we could not obtain the correct heart rate under certain conditions.
+In particular, the correct heart rate was not obtained even once with a target heart rate of 60 bpm and the combination of the Apple Watch Series 5 and display A.\par

-As for when the target heart rate was set to 40--55 and 105--200, correct values were obtained for some target heart rates when using Apple Watch Series 5.
-When the target heart rate was set above 100, the obtained heart rate was very small compared to the target heart rate.
-It is possible that the large target heart rate was recognized by the Apple Watch algorithm as an incorrect heart rate and was calibrated to the heart rate during rest.\par
+When the target heart rate was set to 40--55 and 105--200 bpm, correct values were obtained for some target heart rates with the Apple Watch Series 5.
+When the target heart rate was set above 100 bpm, the obtained rate was very small compared to the target rate.
+It is possible that the Apple Watch algorithm recognized large target heart rates as incorrect and calibrated them to the heart rates during rest.\par

-The combination of Apple Watch Series 3 and Display D failed to measure the heart rate regardless of the target heart rate.
-Since the PPG sensor uses a photoreflector, they are easily affected by light, and depending on the condition of the position where the device is placed, the pulse data cannot be acquired correctly.
-Whether or not the generated pulse wave can be recognized by the smartwatch is thought to depend on the shape of the PPG sensor part of the device.
-The acrylic plate we prepared in this paper could not support Apple Watch Series 3, but there is a possibility that the pulse data can be input by placing a material of other materials and thickness.
+The combination of the Apple Watch Series 3 and display D failed to measure the heart rate regardless of the target.
+Because a PPG sensor uses a photoreflector, it is easily affected by light, and depending on the condition of the wearable device's placement, pulse data cannot always be acquired correctly.
+Whether a smartwatch can recognize a generated pulse wave is thought to depend on the shape of the device's PPG sensor.
+The acrylic plates that we used in this paper could not help the performance of the Apple Watch Series 3, but it is possible that pulse data could be successfully recognized by using a plate with a different material and thickness.

-\subsubsection{OriginalOS Smartwatch}
+\subsubsection{SMART OS Smartwatch}

-The results showed that the heart rate could be input to the smartwatch within an error of almost less than $3$ bpm.
-Especially for Display D, the heart rate could be input to the smartwatch within an error of less than $1$ bpm.\par
+Finally, the results showed that the heart rate could almost always be input to this smartwatch within an error of less than $3$ bpm.
+With display D, in particular, it could be obtained within an error of less than $1$ bpm.\par

-When the target heart rate was set to 40--55 and 105--200, the heart rate could be input into the smartwatch with a very small error in many cases, but for target heart rates below 50, the heart rate could not be input correctly.
-This is thought to be due to the performance limitation of the PPG sensor in the smartwatch.
+When the target heart rate was set to 40--55 and 105--200 bpm, the heart rate could be input to the smartwatch with a very small error in many cases; for target rates below 50 bpm, however, the heart rate could not be input correctly.
+This is thought to be due to a performance limitation of the smartwatch's PPG sensor.

 \section{Limitations}